lsst-sitcom/sitcomtn-037/index.rst

      These bootcamps will be used as the initial training materials.
      It is expected that In-kind contributors and/or other delegates can augment the content, provide improvements, and eventually take over some of the training.

-Because much of the required values when dealing with images are calculated by the Rapid Analysis framework, which utilizes pipe tasks, observers nor in-kind contributors can be expected to deliver code.
+Because much of the required values when dealing with images are calculated by the Rapid Analysis payload, which utilizes pipe tasks, observers nor in-kind contributors can be expected to deliver code.
 The most obvious training regarding dealing with Rapid Analysis data is the querying of the database.
-However, we expect the implementation is built around the EFD Client or analogous using SQL-like syntax, then no formal training is required.
+However, if the implementation will be built around the EFD Client or analog that uses SQL-like syntax, then no formal training is required.

 In similar vein is the usage of the CVT.
 This is not sufficiently complex to require special bootcamps.